yoroshiku111yh/react-flow-1/README.md

 - create node when double click
 - update node element when source node on change value

+# Still a lot of things to do , but it's already to show what I learned and use React Flow.
+And it's usable #

 Code by typescript and useContext to state management, style by tailwindcss

 Requirement :